bjourne/hwang_s2024/README.md

 Beacuse of limitation of supplement and annonymity, one of pre-trained ANN(swin-tiny without ReLU) is uploaded on below google drive.
 * new annonymous google account created for sharing

+link for pretrained Swin-Transformer: https://drive.google.com/file/d/1SsV4KjJdISWiII378TgArzgT0ZQ-KixF/view?pli=1

-link for pretrained ANN: https://drive.google.com/file/d/1SsV4KjJdISWiII378TgArzgT0ZQ-KixF/view?pli=1
+link for pretrained Swin-Transformer: https://drive.google.com/file/d/1SsV4KjJdISWiII378TgArzgT0ZQ-KixF/view?pli=1

 In the case paper is accepted, we will provide online resource.